 PHST-P 515 History of Philanthropy (3 cr.)

 This course examines traditions of giving and receiving charity and philanthropy in the modern era.
-It takes a comparative approach to giving including different historical contexts and traditions.
-Among the topics covered will be donor motivations, definitions of need, identity formation, and philanthropy, politics and social change.
+It takes a comparative approach to giving including different historical contexts and traditions in American history.
+Among the topics covered will be donor motivations; definitions of need; identity formation; and philanthropy, politics, and social change.
+Key questions to be considered include: Who counts as a philanthropist?
+What counts as philanthropy?
+Why have American people given in the past?
+How have American people given in the past?
+What role has philanthropy played in the formation and development of the United States?
+How can history inform your professional practice in philanthropy?